Everest Base Camp Trek Experience

 9th Day: Trek to Pheriche

-After that, we hiked down to the tea house for breakfast and checked out to descend toward our next stop.
+Afterward, we hiked to the tea house for breakfast and checked out to descend toward our next stop.
 We followed the same tracks towards Lobuche, where we had our lunch.
 Then trekking further for three hours, we finally reached our stop at Pheriche and checked in at Panorama Lodge and Restaurant.

 Rocky hills and mountains surround the valley.
 Besides, the weather was windy and cold.
 We could readily see Mt.
 Amadablam, Lobuche, Tabuche, Kangtega, Cholatse, and Thamserku from the valley.